How the mass shooting and a devastating fire unfolded at a Michigan church

 (CNN) — Far below the piercing spires atop every Church of Jesus Christ of Latter-day Saints chapel is a small sign beckoning those who may want to come in.

-“Visitors welcome” messages are part of the uniform of meeting houses, standardized by the LDS church’s governing voices in Salt Lake City and serving as a testament to the faith’s robust evangelizing efforts.
+“Visitors welcome” messages are part of the uniform of meeting houses, standardized by the LDS church’s governing voices and serving as a testament to the faith’s robust evangelizing efforts.

-But on Sunday morning, one visitor took advantage of the church’s open arms, ramming his truck into a chapel in Grand Blanc Township, Michigan, then setting it on fire and shooting at worshippers before dying in a shootout with police.
+But on Sunday morning, a US Marine Corps and Iraq War veteran took advantage of the church’s open arms, ramming his truck into a chapel in Grand Blanc Township, Michigan, then setting it on fire and shooting at worshippers before dying in a shootout with police.

 At least four people were killed and eight others wounded.
-More are still unaccounted for.
+More are still unaccounted for as the FBI leads the investigation into the attack as an act of targeted violence, authorities have said.
+A police update is expected Monday.

+“The FBI is currently executing multiple search warrants at the residences and the family homes of this perpetrator to try to get to the bottom of why he would commit such an act of evil,” White House spokesperson Karoline Leavitt told Fox News on Monday morning, citing her earlier conversation with FBI Director Kash Patel.

+“Based on my conversations with the FBI director, all they know right now is this was an individual who hated people of the Mormon faith, and they are trying to understand more about this, how premeditated it was, how much planning went into it, whether he left a note,” she said, adding the killer’s family is cooperating.

 The chapel on McCandlish Road, a quiet stretch dotted with houses near a sprawling golf course and lake, is the latest place of worship devastated by America’s unrelenting gun violence, from a Catholic church in Minneapolis to a synagogue in Pittsburgh to a Sikh temple in Wisconsin.